 The Company's performance will continue to hinge on the overall economic performance of the country.
 Interest rate movements may affect the performance of the real estate industry, including the Company.
 Good governance will definitely lead to better economy and better business environment and vice-versa.
 Political stability encourages people to work better and spend more and the investors to infuse funds for additional investment.
-Given the other positive economic indicators like recovery in exports, sustained rise in remittances and growing liquidity in the domestic financial market, the monetary officials agree that the government's projected growth targets is attainable.
+Given the other positive economic indicators like recovery in exports, sustained rise in remittances and growing liquidity in the domestic financial market, the government's projected growth targets are attainable.

-The annual average headline inflation of the country for the year 2019 slowed down to 2.5% from 5.2% in 2018 was within the government's 2 to 4 percent target band and way lower than the 2.9% of 2017 (using the 2012base price).
+The annual average headline inflation of the country for the year 2020 at 2.6% was slightly higher than the 2.5% in 2019 which was within the government's 2 to 4 percent target band and way lower than the 5.2% in 2018.
 The 2018 rate was also the highest since 2008's 8.2 percent year-on-year increase in prices, making it a 10-year high, Philippine Statistics Authority (PSA) data showed.
-Relative to their annual average rates in 2018, the indices of the following commodity groups exhibited lower annual average increases in 2019: Food and non-alcoholic beverages, 2.1%; Alcoholic beverages and tobacco, 12.8%; Housing, water, electricity, gas, and other fuels, 2.4%; Transport, 1.0%; and Restaurant and miscellaneous goods and services, 3.4%.
-On the other hand, the annual average inflation rates were higher during the year in the indices of the following commodity groups: Clothing and footwear, 2.6%; Furnishing, household equipment and routine maintenance of the house, 3.2%; Health, 3.5%; and Recreation and culture, 2.5%.
+Relative to their annual average rates in 2019, the indices of the following commodity groups recorded faster annual average increments in 2020: Food and non-alcoholic beverages, 2.7 percent; Alcoholic beverages and tobacco, 16.1 percent; Furnishing, household equipment and routine maintenance of the house, 3.8 percent; Transport, 3.2 percent; and Education, 2.5 percent.